staarblitz/staarblitz.github.io/_posts/2025-11-21-got-interrupted-vmexit-skill-issue.md

 ---

 # What is IRQL, even?
 IRQL stands for Interrupt Request Level, is an NT thingy.
-It's stored on CR8 and those fancy functions' (KeRaiseIrql, KeLowerIrql) purpose is to write to it.
+It's stored on CR8 and those fancy functions' (`KeRaiseIrql`, `KeLowerIrql`) purpose is to write to it.

 An IRQL essentailly defines how "important" the currently running code is.
-For example, after IRQLs DISPATCH_LEVEL and above, Windows Scheduler cannot interrupt the running core.
+For example, after IRQLs `DISPATCH_LEVEL` and above, Windows Scheduler cannot interrupt the running core.

 Some most commons are (ordered by prioirity):
 1. `PASSIVE_LEVEL` - lowest level of IRQL.
 Every user-moded thread runs in this IRQL.
 2. `DISPATCH_LEVEL` - Some kind of "mid" level.
 The task is not that important but important enough to know that it should not be scheduled in half.
 3. `HIGH_LEVEL` - highest level of IRQL (known to Windows).
 Very, very important tasks (no examples coming to my mind)

-After DISPATCH_LEVEL and above, paging is disabled since page fault recovery requires a low IRQL.
+After `DISPATCH_LEVEL` and above, paging is disabled since page fault recovery requires a low IRQL.
 This is why touching paged memory in high IRQLs often end in tears.

 # So what do we do about it?
 In a VMEXIT, as Intel manual states, every kind of interrupt is disabled.
 LAPIC, disabled, device interrupts, gone, clock interrupts, gone.
 Even IPIs are gone.
 I think you know what I mean now.

 This level of IRQL restricts **almost** every useful NT function.
 From `PspTerminateProcess` to `ZwOpenProcess`, as I stated in [this issue](https://github.com/staarblitz/hxposed/issues/2).
-Unfortunately, the world isn’t all flowers and rainbows, and you can’t just call KeLowerIrql whenever you feel like it.
-To use those beautiful functions.
+Unfortunately, the world isn’t all flowers and rainbows, and you can’t just call `KeLowerIrql` whenever you feel like it.
 Even if you *somehow* managed to do it, remember that we are in a VMEXIT.

 So what is our best bet?
 Pending them.